sapegin/washingcode-book/manuscript/Naming_is_hard.md

 <!-- expect(minutes).toBe(5000)-->

-Now, we could access `minutes` and `seconds` directly.
+Now we could access `minutes` and `seconds` directly.

-Functions with optional parameters groped in an object are another common example:
+Functions with optional parameters grouped in an object are another common example:

 <!--
 const hiddenInput = (name, value) => {